NISHANTSATAPARA/hello-world/README.md

 # hello-world
 First project on github.
-I am newbies to this github.\n
+I am newbies to this github.
-This is a sentence added by [Sumanshu Arora](https://github.com/sumanshuarora)
+* This is a sentence added by [Sumanshu Arora](https://github.com/sumanshuarora)